russross/blackfriday/mmark2rfc.md

         F>
         Figure: Caption for both figures in v3 (in v2 it's ignored).

-    In v2 this is not supported so the above will result in two figures.
-Note that in v2 the inner captions *are* used, but the other one will be discarded as there is no way to typeset it.
+    In v2 this is not supported so the above will result in one figure.
+Yes one, because the fenced code block does not have a caption, so it will not be wrapped in a figure.

+    So in v2 the inner captions *are* used, but the other one will be discarded as there is no way to typeset it.

 # Miscellaneous Features